k-dominik/skeleton_synapses/README.txt

   L1-CNS/skeletons

+VIEWING IMAGE OUTPUTS:

+The file 'L1-CNS/projects/debug-layers.ilp' is a preconfigured ilastik project file that makes it easy to view the hdf5 output produced by this script.
+Just copy it into your skeleton output directory and then open it with ilastik:

+cp L1-CNS/projects/debug-layers.ilp L1-CNS/skeletons/11524047/
+./run_ilastik.sh --project=L1-CNS/skeletons/11524047/debug-layers.ilp

 ENVIRONMENT VARIABLES:

 By default, ilastik uses all CPU cores on the machine, and (potentially) as much RAM as the machine can offer.